 Add the peaches to a pot with the rest of the ingredients.
-Cook them on medium heat for 1 to 1.5 hours, stirring occasionally until the peaches are soft and the liquid has a syrup consistency.
+Cook them on medium heat for 1–1½ hours, stirring occasionally until the peaches are soft and the liquid has a syrup consistency.

-Sterilize 4, 250ml mason jars by placing them into boiling water for 10 minutes.
+Sterilize four, 8 oz mason jars by placing them into a separate pot of boiling water for 10 minutes.
 Remove the jars from the water, they are now sterilized and ready to be filled.

 When the peaches are done cooking fill the jars leaving about a quarter of an inch at the top.
-Wipe the edges clean and put the lids on the jars.
+Wipe the edges clean and put the seals and bands on the jars.